XOP/live-templates/README.md

 ## How to use

 1. Just copy files to templates directory and then restart IDE.
+You might need to create the folder yourself if it's not present yet.

 Templates directory on Windows:
 ```